BUSN32100/Text-Analysis-and-Data-Visualization/README.md

 # Text-Analysis-and-Data-Visualization
 Material for Python courses on Text Analysis and Data Visualization.
+In this course we are going to go through an intro to Python programming, perform data/text analysis and visualization.
+We are going to explore interesting and fun data patterns such as:

 ## Which are the most used word in the 70's hits?
 <dd> &#127925  &#127925  &#127925 </dd>